Jagadeesh-Akkinenii/Identification-Classification-and-Visualization-of-Issues-in-GitHub-Archive-Data/README.md

 # Issue Classification and Visualization for Effective Issue Management

 Welcome to the "Issue Classification and Visualization for Effective Issue Management" project!
 This study delves into the crucial realm of issue management, encompassing not only software development but various domains, including business analysis.
+One of the main goal of this project is to use a cloud-based platform that provides a collaborative workspace for big data analytics and data engineering for processing and analyzing large datasets using Apache Spark(PySpark).
 Utilizing data sourced from gharchive.org, the dataset covers two hours on January 1, 2015, and aims to identify, categorize, and visualize different types of issues.
 Our primary objective is twofold: firstly, employing data analysis techniques to categorize issues into bugs, features, and questions, providing insights into issue distribution and characteristics.
 Secondly, through data visualization, we aim to present these findings insightfully, revealing potential correlations and facilitating efficient issue prioritization and resolution.
 The significance of this project lies in its applicability to software development and business analysis, optimizing issue management for smoother project execution and informed decision-making.
 This README will detail the methods, techniques, and results, offering practical insights to improve issue management in diverse domains.

 Instructions: